-- 5.7.1 Polarizing microscopes shall be serviced yearly by a certified vendor. - 5.7.2 When a microscope has been placed out of service (e.g., maintenance, malfunction, leaving the direct control of the Laboratory), correct operation shall be demonstrated by a performance verification of ensuring proper Kohler illumination adjustments have been made according to the procedure listed below in 5.7.5. - 5.7.3 Laboratory personnel shall examine the effect(s) if any, of a malfunction on analysis and implement the Laboratory Procedure for Corrective Action as required. - 5.7.4 If the amount of light passing through the optics decreases significantly so that a sample cannot be seen, steps shall be taken to correct this.
-This may include, but is not limited to, checking the Kohler illumination parameters. - 5.7.5 Instructions for Kohler illumination for microscopes with a built-in illuminator: - 5.7.5.1 Focus on any slide preparation of small dry particles using the coarse and fine adjustment knobs. - 5.7.5.2 Adjust the observation tube. - 5.7.5.2.1 For one ocular tube: - Focus specimen using the fine adjustment knob. - Focus ocular cross hairs by rotating the ocular top lens. - 5.7.5.2.2 For binocular tubes: - Adjust the interpupillary distance by sliding the knurled dovetail slides of the right and left eyepiece tubes, until perfect binocular vision is obtained.
+- 5.7.1 Polarizing microscopes shall be serviced yearly by a certified vendor. - 5.7.2 When a microscope has been placed out of service (e.g., maintenance, malfunction, leaving the direct control of the Laboratory), correct operation shall be demonstrated by a performance verification of ensuring proper Kohler illumination adjustments have been made. - 5.7.3 Laboratory personnel shall examine the effect(s) if any, of a malfunction on analysis and implement the Laboratory Procedure for Corrective Action as required. - 5.7.4 If the amount of light passing through the optics decreases significantly so that a sample cannot be seen, steps shall be taken to correct this.
+This may include, but is not limited to, checking the Kohler illumination parameters. - 5.8 Calculations N/A - 5.9 Uncertainty of Measurement N/A